How to Critique a Research Article

 Published: 06 October 2016

 Publication bias can occur when editors only accept manuscripts that have a bearing on the direction of their own research, or reject manuscripts with negative findings.
-Additionally, not all peer reviewers have expert knowledge of the subject matter, which can introduce bias and sometimes a conflict of interest.
+Additionally, not all peer reviewers have expert knowledge on certain subject matters, which can introduce bias and sometimes a conflict of interest.

 Performing your own critical analysis of an article allows you to consider its value to you and to your workplace.

-Critical evaluation is defined as a systematic way of considering the truthfulness of a piece of research, the results and how relevant and applicable they are.
+Critical evaluation is defined as a systematic way of considering the truthfulness of a piece of research, its results and how relevant and applicable they are.

-It can be a little overwhelming trying to critique an article when you’re not sure where to start, however considering the article under the following headings may be of some use:
+It can be a little overwhelming trying to critique an article when you’re not sure where to start.
+Considering the article under the following headings may be of some use:

 Three to six keywords that encapsulate the main topics of the research will have been drawn from the body of the article.